Family ties on the ice for the Wichita Thunder

 Dickman and Wahlin are teammates on the ice but the two act and tease each other as brothers do.

-“We go back and fourth at each other it’s pretty fun,” said Dickman.
+“We go back and forth at each other.
+It’s pretty fun,” said Dickman.

 “If I don’t chirp you or tease you sometimes, then I probably don’t like you that much,” explained Wahlin.